Pranith07-coder/Gemini-clone/README.md

-# Remini Clone
+# Gemini Clone

-A web-based clone of the Remini app, built with modern web technologies.
+A web-based clone of the Gemini app, built with modern web technologies.
 This project replicates the core functionality and UI of the popular image-enhancement app, allowing users to upload photos, enhance image quality, and apply various filters.

 ## Features